FuelLabs/sway-rfcs/rfcs/0006-configuration-constants.md

 }
 ```

 If you are not using the SDK, it will be possible to define these values either by passing a flag to `forc` or including them in the `Forc.toml` manifest file.
-Bikeshed: We'll need to specify which one has priority if both are supplied.
-(Probably flag is 1st priority, then Forc.toml) TODO
+If both are present, then the flag takes priority over the manifest.

 # Reference-level explanation